TobiasVanDyk/PSRAM-Applications/README.md

 | 6  SCLK      | 13 SCLK     |
 | 7  SIO[3]    | 3v3         |
 | 8  VDD       | 3v3         |

+Note: CS pin 6 is used for the Flash and SRAM on the Audioboard

 **Picture 3.** Two External PSRAM 8-pin DIP modules, a socketed 23LC1024, and a Teensy 4.1 (with another PSRAM IC soldered to its bottom) connected to a Teensy Audio 3 board revision B (Note 1).